k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 ---

+npm warn deprecated csurf@1.11.0: This package is archived and no longer maintained.
+For support, visit https://github.com/expressjs/express/discussions

+npm warn deprecated bull-board@2.1.3: 2.x is no longer supported, we moved to use @bull-board scope

+---

 ## 🏆 Final Motto

 > **💎 Ship once, scale forever.
 Lock RBAC, secure auth, test thoroughly, then polish UX.**